lehippie/advent-of-code/README.md

 # advent-of-code

-Advent of Code in python3
+Advent of Code solutions in python 3.10